 |Spotted Dog||see website||details on website|

 |Village Stores & Post Office||see Facebook page for details||newspapers; food; drink; sweets; ice-cream; and much more|

 |Post Office (in Village Stores)||as above||post office services including cash withdrawals|

-Currently there are no toilets in the church.
+A WC is finally being installed in the church.
 The landlord has kindly agreed for use of the facilities in the Spotted Dog.
-There are facilities in the Village Hall available during the evening event on Saturday.

-The church has wheelchair access by means of ramps.
+The church now has wheelchair access by means of a fixed ramp.